 Spring cleaning is a common practice for many families.
-We often take extra time to dust, clean closets, and shampoo upholstery in the spring but, when we have a baby, there are some special spring cleaning procedures that should be added to our to do lists!
+We often take extra time to dust, clean closets, and shampoo upholstery in the spring but, when we have a baby, there are some special baby safe cleaning procedures that should be added to our To Do lists!

 CHECK FOR RECALLS

 Believe it or not, there are thousands of recalls each year on baby and child toys and accessories.
 Everything from high chairs to car seats to teething rings are determined to be unsafe and in need of additional parts, exchange, or a good toss in the dumpster.
 While many products come with a postage-paid card for you to register your product and give the company your contact information so they can reach out to purchasers who need replacement products, what busy mom has the time or energy to fill these out and mail them?

 The best way to ensure your baby products are safe and have not been recalled is to check one of the online recall databases on a regular basis.
 A great time to do this is during Spring Cleaning when you’re sorting and cleaning toys, furniture, and accessories.

 Between teething drool, jelly-covered fingers, and spit-up, an annual toy cleaning is an absolute necessity.
 Most plastic toys can be run through the dishwasher (top rack, of course) while wooden toys can be washed with soap and warm water.
 Inspect anything electronic with buttons and batteries for loose parts and sharp edges.
 Watch out for stuffed animals with bows, strings, or googly eyes that might be starting to fall off.

 All toys should be wiped down on a regular basis but, for baby safe cleaning, give them a really good scrubbing to get rid of germs and any build-up that went unnoticed in the months of heavy use while you’ve been stuck indoors.

 Read Related: 7 Tips for Successful Spring Cleaning